pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/core_values.md

-**Datamine Network** is a gateway into next-gen Deflationary Monetary System that is OWNERLESS, IMMUTABLE, AUDITED and ran completely by the community.
+**Datamine Network** is a portal into your own Decentralized Mint.
 Our Ethereum smart contracts form Base Currencies of DeFi.

 ![Our Use Case: Transaction-incentivized Liquidity Pools](../helpArticles/assets/images/svgs/synergy.svg#_className=rightIcon)
 # Our Use Case: Transaction-incentivized Liquidity Pools